MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-team-collaboration.md

 ## Manage apps

-Refine what's in your team with apps.
-You can allow or block apps for your organization, or configure settings for apps, in the Teams admin center.
-To learn more, see [Manage apps in the Microsoft Teams admin center](/microsoftteams/manage-apps).
+Manage apps for your organization in the Teams admin center.
+To learn more, see [Overview of app management and governance in Teams admin center](/microsoftteams/manage-apps).

 Your users can add any apps that you have allowed to their teams.
 Share this training with your users to show them how: [Find and use apps](https://support.microsoft.com/office/find-and-use-apps-6e22a734-c002-4da0-ba63-681f155b142d).